What is a Convertible Note Term Sheet?

-A Convertible Note is a short-term debt instrument that converts into equity and widely used by startups to collect funding.
-Convertible Note Term Sheet is generally signed at the beginning of the transaction once the preliminary terms of the financing have been agreed, before commencing detailed due diligence and drafting of definitive agreements.
+A Convertible Note is a short-term debt instrument that converts into equity and is widely used by startups to collect funding.
+A convertible Note Term Sheet is generally signed at the beginning of the transaction once the preliminary terms of the financing have been agreed upon, before commencing detailed due diligence and drafting of definitive agreements.

 You Might Also Like

 Along with this document, make sure you see these other templates in our library: